kha7iq/pingme/README.md

-   PingMe is a CLI tool which provides the ability to send messages or alerts to multiple messaging platforms and also email, everything is configurable via environment variables and command line switches.Currently supported platforms include Slack, Telegram, RocketChat, Discord, Pushover, Mattermost, Pushbullet, Microsoft Teams, Twillio, Mastodon and email address.
+   PingMe is a CLI tool which provides the ability to send messages or alerts to multiple messaging platforms and also email, everything is configurable via environment variables and command line switches.Currently supported platforms include Slack, Telegram, RocketChat, Discord, Pushover, Mattermost, Pushbullet, Microsoft Teams, Twillio, Mastodon, email address, Line, Gotify and Wechat.

 COMMANDS:
    telegram    Send message to telegram